 Coffee is a huge global industy.
 There is a lot of money in the coffee industry, but very little goes to the growers.
 The price of coffee is set by global commodity markets.
 The forces at work in these markets are skewed by the interests of a few huge multinational food companies.
-These forces are completely out of the control of growers.
+These forces are utterly out of the control of growers.
 As a result, coffee prices fluctuate from prices that can sustain the lives of growers near the poverty line in good years to below the price of production in others.
 The lives of these growers are uncertain and marginal.

 Long term relationships give coffee farmers and their families confidence in their future.
 With this confidence children can go to school believing that they will have the opportunity to complete their studies.
 Access to credit enables growers to band together in co-operatives and invest in alternate processing and storage facilities and establish their own export companies that deal directly with importers into North America, Europe and Australia.